i-MSCP/plugins/incubator/PhpSwitcher/README.md

 Once it's done and if all goes well, your customers should be able to switch to this new PHP version using their own PhpSwitcher interface, which is available in the **Domains** section.

+**Note:** You must of course adjust the parameters above according the PHP version you want to add.

 ### Memcached Support

 In order, to enable memcached support, you must:

 1. Be sure that all requirements as stated in the requirements section are meets
-2. Backup your plugin configuration file if needed
+2. Enable memcached support by editing the plugin configuration file ( see below for available parameters )
-3. Upload the plugin through the plugin management interface
-4. Restore your plugin configuration file if needed ( compare it with the new version first )
 5. Update the plugin list through the plugin management interface

 #### Memcached configuration parameters